 Jeff moved from Yardley, PA where he was born and raised, to NC to attend UNC Charlotte where he earned a BS in Criminal Justice.
 He is retired from a career in orthopedic and surgical equipment sales that included serving as partner, owner, and founder of South Tech Orthopedic in Raleigh, NC.
 Prior to his career in orthopedic and surgical equipment sales, Jeff was a police officer in the Charlotte Mecklenburg Police Department.

-Jeff and his wife Karen have been married for 37 years and have two children.
+Jeff and his wife Karen have been married for 38 years and have two children.
 He is an ACE accredited personal trainer and in his free time enjoys golfing, traveling, Stocks and Futures trading, reading, and working out.
-Jeff connected with CTM in early 2019 to volunteer as a Foster and has become more involved in the operations of the organization as a newly appointed member of the CTM Board.
+Jeff connected with CTM in early 2019 to volunteer as a Foster and Puppy Raiser and since has taken the lead on CTM’s fundraising initiatives.

 Heidi Swygard, Member of the Board

-Heidi moved to Chapel Hill, NC in 1998 to begin her Infectious Diseases fellowship at UNC Chapel Hill.
-She stayed on as faculty at UNC where she works primarily in Public Health, HIV, and viral hepatitis.
-She is the Viral Hepatitis Medical Director for the state of NC and is active in her practice seeing patients at UNC.
+Heidi moved to Chapel Hill, NC in 1998 to begin her Infectious Diseases fellowship at UNC Chapel Hill and stayed on faculty until June 2020 when she transitioned to work in the pharmaceutical industry.

 Heidi got her start with CTM in 2017 with her two children as a family service project to foster dogs for the organization.
 While their family didn’t already have dog training experience, they learned quickly from Suzy and have fostered several dogs for CTM.
 Heidi joined the CTM Board in 2018 to expand her involvement in the organization after seeing the powerful impact CTM dogs have on the lives of Veterans.